macnick/bookaduc-client/README.md

 ## Live version

-A live version will be hosted on Netlify.
+A live version is hosted on Netlify.

 - [**BookADuc**](https://bookaduc.netlify.app) @ Netlify